 The primary issues that remain unaddressed in the current payroll tax legislation and guidelines include:

-2. Influencing bulk billing percentages: Another critical issue is the ability to influence bulk billing percentages without exercising administrative control over practitioners.
-Victoria, NSW, and SA have all announced changes for payroll tax depending on practices’ bulk billing percentages.
+- Influencing bulk billing percentages: Another critical issue is the ability to influence bulk billing percentages without exercising administrative control over practitioners.
+Victoria, NSW, and SA have introduced legislation for payroll tax depending on practices’ bulk billing percentages.
 Achieving a certain bulk billing percentage or influencing it could demonstrate administrative control by the practice over the practitioner, potentially classifying payments to practitioners as relevant contracts for payroll tax purposes.

-3. Bulk billing dilemma—Many GP practices moved away from bulk billing prior to last year’s long-awaited increase in Medicare rates, largely because they needed to ensure their practices were financially viable.
-Will these practices continue to be financially viable under current market conditions if they revert to mainly bulk billing services?
+- Bulk billing dilemma: Many GP practices moved away from bulk billing prior to last year’s long-awaited increase in Medicare rates, largely because they needed to ensure their practices were financially viable.
+With the Federal Government’s push to bulk billing and the exemptions applying in key States, practices need to consider which way they will go to maintain financial viability.

 Where do state governments stand?